Tremonton woman jailed after high-speed chase

-A Bear River Valley woman was jailed last week after allegedly leading police on a high-speed car chase through Tremonton following what authorities are describing as a road-rage incident in which the woman allegedly brandished a gun toward another motorist.
+A local woman was jailed last week after leading police on a high-speed car chase through Tremonton following what authorities are describing as a road-rage incident in which the woman allegedly brandished a gun toward another motorist.

 Sometime in the afternoon on Wednesday, Feb.
 3, the Utah Highway Patrol received a report of a woman who had pointed a gun at another vehicle while traveling northbound on I-15.
 When troopers responded, the woman got off the freeway at the Elwood exit and continued heading north into Tremonton, turning left and heading west along Rocket Road before turning north again at Tremont Street.